zx80/flask-simple-auth/docs/index.rst

     @app.object_perms("store")
     def store_permission(sid: int, user: str, role: str) -> bool|None:
-        return ...  # tell wether user can access store sid in role
+        return ...  # tell whether user can access store sid in role

+The framework ensures that routes are only called by authenticated users who have the right authorizations.

 .. toctree::
    :maxdepth: 3